5 in California contract omicron linked to Wisconsin wedding

-The outbreak was announced just two days after the first U.S. case of the omicron variant was identified in California.
+The outbreak stemming from the Nov.
+27 wedding in Milwaukee County was announced just two days after the first U.S. case of the omicron variant was identified in California.

+No cases of the omicron variant among Wisconsin residents have been identified at this time but an investigation by the state Department of Health Services and City of Milwaukee Health Department is ongoing.

 Much remains unknown about the new variant, including whether it is more contagious than previous strains, whether it makes people more seriously ill, and whether it can thwart the vaccine.

-The five people who have confirmed omicron cases are part of a group of 12 vaccinated people in Alameda County who have tested positive for COVID-19, according to the Alameda County Department of Public Health.
-They are linked to a Nov.
-27 wedding in Wisconsin, “which one of these individuals attended upon return from international travel,” the agency said.
+The five people who have confirmed omicron cases are part of a group of 12 vaccinated people in Alameda County, California, who have tested positive for COVID-19, according to the Alameda County Department of Public Health.
+They are linked to the wedding in Wisconsin, “which one of these individuals attended upon return from international travel,” the agency said.

 The people were vaccinated and have “mildly symptomatic cases."
 Genomic sequencing for the remaining seven cases has not yet been completed.